 In the 18th century, the West Midlands was the crucible of the first industrial revolution.
 Coal and steam powered a global explosion in growth that was to last for over 250 years, touching every aspect of daily lives.
 This home-grown revolution underpinned advances in science and medicine, created new modes of transport and revolutionised food production.
 But we have since come to realise that it also did unimaginable damage to our planet, and in a sense, we now owe a debt to the rest of the world.

 Now the West Midlands is looking to give something back.
 Our low carbon industries are thriving, now outperforming many other sectors of our regional economy.
 We need to capitalise on this growth and lead a new, green industrial revolution.
 This time we will grow whilst protecting our natural resources and reversing damage to our planet.
 Our goal is to reach net zero emissions by 2041, and we have a clear plan for the first five years, promising to create tens of thousands of new jobs in green industries.

-We’ve produced a short film that highlights some of the strengths and innovations in our region, and a prospectus that provides more detail on the industrial and research assets of the region, and opportunities for investment.
+Read our prospectus to find out more detail on the industrial and research assets of the region, and opportunities for investment.